--Christian Service: The believer becomes an ambassador to the Lord Jesus Christ; is provided angelic protection and a “wall of fire” whenever necessary.
+-Christian Service: The believer becomes an ambassador to the Lord Jesus Christ; is given a spiritual gift by the Holy Spirit.

 3. For the complete list of the 40 Absolutes (complete with Bible references) please see the appendix section of the book “The Plan of God” or “God the Holy Spirit versus the Sin Nature” by R.B.Thieme, Jr. Both of these books can be downloaded in pdf. format from the Publications/Basic Books page on the www.rbthieme.org website.

 8. What John 16:8-11 teaches us about correct evangelism

 1. “God consciousness” must take place before “Christ consciousness.”
 God consciousness takes place at a young age.
 God reveals himself to all people, at which time the individual makes a decision to accept or reject the existence of God (Ps.
 19:1; Rom.
 1:18-21; Ps.
 14:1